weknowtraining/flipflop/README.md

 You can configure strategy layers that will evaluate if a feature is currently enabled or disabled.
 Available strategies are:
 * a per-feature default setting
-* database (with Active Record), to flipflop features site-wide for all users
+* database (with Active Record or Redis), to flipflop features site-wide for all users
 * cookie or session, to flipflop features for single users
 * query string parameters, to flipflop features occasionally (in development mode for example)
 * custom strategy code